 - Articulate skills needed to collaborate effectively with interdisciplinary teams in low-resource communities

 - Analyze the essentials of primary care and health promotion in resource-poor countries.

-- Develop skills to conduct a health needs assessment of communities in a developing country and describe ongoing policy strategies to address identified needs.
+- Develop skills to conduct health needs assessments of communities in a developing country and describe ongoing policy strategies to address identified needs.

-- Articulate the roles of health professionals, local and global health organizations and agencies, charitable foundations and other non-governmental organizations (NGOs) in global development efforts.
+Articulate the roles of health professionals, local and global community-based organizations, charitable foundations, and other non-governmental organizations and agencies in global development efforts.